• Skip to primary navigation

 • Peel the onions, slice them in half, then thinly slice into half moons.

-• In a large pot, drizzle olive oil and butter over medium-low heat.
+• In a large pot, place the butter and olive oil over medium-low heat.

-• Once the butter is melted, add the onions, sprinkle with a pinch of salt, and cook, stirring occasionally, until softened and deeply golden, around 30-40 minutes.
+• Once the butter is melted, add the onions and cook, stirring occasionally, until softened and deeply golden, around 30-45 minutes.
 Adjust the heat as needed between medium low and low to keep the onions from burning before they get a chance to caramelize.

 • Stir in the garlic and cook just until fragrant, 30 seconds to 1 minute.